metasloth/shottyjs/README.md

 # shottyjs
-A repo for notes and exercises
+A repo for notes and exercises while learning js, mainly using http://eloquentjavascript.net/.